 Just as in the rest of society, women are more commonly subjected to domestic violence/abuse and assaults than men.
 In a recent study, it was found that 1 in every 4 women with disabilities experiences some form of abuse at least once in their lifetime.
 To add to that, disabled women can end up trapped in violence longer than able-bodied women in similar circumstances.

 The most harrowing comment that’s made to victims of domestic abuse is, “Why didn’t you just leave?”
 This statement insinuates to the victim that they are somehow to blame for being abused and caused it to continue longer by simply not getting away.
 There are many common misconceptions around victims that need to be stopped.

-What people don’t seem to realise is that domestic abuse doesn’t materialise overnight.
+What people don’t seem to realize is that domestic abuse doesn’t materialize overnight.
 The person doesn’t suddenly go from having a healthy, loving relationship to being hit or beat.
-If it did there would be less victims and more abusers locked up.
+If it did there would be fewer victims and more abusers locked up.
 Domestic violence/abuse ISN’T all about inflicting physical pain on a partner, it’s about control.
-Control that is often built on the abuser having deep insecurities and paranoia over their partners life outside of their relationship.
+Control that is often built on the abuser having deep insecurities and paranoia over their partners’ life outside of their relationship.

-It isn’t obvious to the victim that they are actually being abused until said abuser has made significant manipulative changes in her life and her self-esteem has taken a severe beating.
-The relationship was once healthy and love can blind them from realising the true extent of the situation until they’re in so deep, once the realisation hits, the abuser feels the need to take it up a notch in a bid to remain in control.
-At this stage it often turns to physical violence.
+It isn’t obvious to the victim that they are actually being abused until the said abuser has made significant manipulative changes in her life and her self-esteem has taken a severe beating.
+The relationship was once healthy and love can blind them from realizing the true extent of the situation until they’re in so deep, once the realization hits, the abuser feels the need to take it up a notch in a bid to remain in control.
+At this stage, it often turns to physical violence.
 Controlling the victim with fear itself.